 Challenge number Detail of challenge 1 Over recent years internal and external diagnostic assessment has shown that our students arrive in year 7 below the national averages for maths and literacy.
-2023 Sat results show 33.5% of our students are below the expected age-related ability in reading, maths and grammar, punctuation and spelling.
+2024 Sat results show 25.4% of our students are below the expected age-related ability in reading, maths and grammar, punctuation and spelling.
 2 Reading and literacy ensure full access to all aspects of education.
 Assessments and observation of our disadvantaged KS3 students show lower levels of comprehension which impacts their ability to access the full curriculum.
 3 Internal assessments show, some students have various knowledge gaps in the core subjects of English, maths and science.
 4 Low attendance in school impacts on students' ability to access the full curriculum.
 5 Through observation and discussion with our students and their families, we have found that lack of resources, equipment and uniform is a challenge for some disadvantaged students when accessing the full curriculum.
-For example, those students who may not be able to provide ingredients for DT lessons, art lessons are impacted for some where equipment is not accessible at home, some students may not have an environment conducive to study at home.
+For example, those students who may not be able to provide ingredients for DT lessons, art lessons are impacted for some where equipment is not accessible at home, food lessons are impacted when students are not able to provide ingredients, other students may not have an environment conducive to study at home.
 6 There has been an increase in social and mental health issues.
 Cuts in mental health services means that students in crisis are not seen quickly enough by other services.
-This impacts their successful outcomes at all key stages 7 Our MFL students are unprepared for their assessments due to lack of one-to-one practice with a fluent speaker over various lockdowns.
+This impacts their successful outcomes at all key stages 7 Our MFL students are unprepared for their assessments due to lack of one-to-one practice with a fluent speaker.
 8 Through observation and discussion with our students and their families, we have found that access to the arts has dramatically reduced.
-Students, particularly those who are disadvantaged have missed exploring their emotions, expanding their imaginations, and developing their own, unique voice through dance, drama, music, and art.
+Students, particularly those who are disadvantaged have missed out on exploring their emotions, expanding their imaginations and developing their own, unique voice through dance, drama, music and art.